elmouradiaminedev/diagonjs/README.md

 ### Use a translator

 Once Diagon.js is initialized, you can use its translators to interpret and transform expressions.

-Below is an example using the math translator:
+Below is an example using the math expression translator:

 ```js
 diagon.translate.math("f(x) = 1 + x / (1 + x)", { style: "Unicode" });